Rooks County Attractions

 St. Joseph’s Church in Damar is a beautiful example of classic Romanesque design and is a glowing example of the importance that early settlers to Rooks County placed on religion.
 The church had it’s first mass celebrated in 1917.
 The church was officially listed on the National Register of Historic Places in 2005.
 In 2008, the church was selected as one of the 24 finalist for 8 Wonders of Kansas Architecture.
 Also, go to the Damar Community Historical Foundation website to learn more about the church, and the community of Damar.

 Waller-Coolbaugh 20th Century House located at 421 N. Walnut in Stockton offers visitors a High Classical Revival residence built around 1905 by a local businessman.
 For many years this was the most elegant home in town and is now preserved as a local landmark.
-Tours are available weekends in June, July, and August.
-For information, or to arrange a tour, call Eris Waller at 785-425-7227.
+The home is now privately owned and not open for tours, but only for drive-by viewing.

-Nova Theatre in Stockton is a classic example of what can happen when community vision is teamed with community effort and financial giving.
-The Nova Theatre, built in1932, has been restored and is now home to weekend movies and numerous other special events.
-The 200 seat multi-purpose theatre is available throughout the year for meetings and events.
+Nova Theater in Stockton is a classic example of what can happen when community vision is teamed with community effort and financial giving.
+The Nova Theater, built in1932, has been restored and is now home to weekend movies and numerous other special events.
+The 200 seat multi-purpose theater is available throughout the year for meetings and events.

 The Old Log Cabin on the west side of Stockton is a replica of the towns first motel.

 Ash Rock Church built in 1882, is located 5 miles north and 1 mile east of Woodston.
 Sometimes called the “Stone Church” because of its thick, limestone walls, the church stands as a memorial to the spirit and hard work of those who settled the land, survived its hard times, and enjoyed its good times.
 The church was renovated in 1976 to its present condition.